-Johnny Silmon, born in August 1971 and founder of The W.A.I – Warrior Arts of Indonesia & Pencak Silat Anyar Cimande Buhun has been involved in martial arts for the last 34 years.
+Johnny Silmon was born in London, August 1971, to Spanish parents.
+He is the founder of The W.A.I – Warrior Arts of Indonesia & Pencak Silat Anyar Cimande Buhun & has been involved in martial arts for the last 34 years.
 His first serious martial art teacher Sifu Gerry Tann who he began training with as a thirteen-year-old in 1984 taught Kuntao Mantis.
 Sifu Gerry being Chinese-Indonesian and born in Medan, North Sumatra certainly sowed seeds in Johnny’s young mind that in years later would bear fruit as he began along the path of Silat.

-His next trip in 2005 saw him complete Usik Mahmud, a supremely effective yet little known close range Sundanese original style (aliran) under the late Aki Mohammed Jumhi.
+His next trip in 2005 saw him complete Usik Mahmud Jurus, a supremely effective yet little known close-range Sundanese original style (aliran) under the late Aki Mohammed Jumhi.
 This trip also marked the beginning of Johnny’s study of native Sundanese grappling called Benjang Gelut under the guidance of Pak Mohammed Gani, a former national wrestling champion.

 Since then Johnny has travelled to Indonesia many more times where he has had the good fortune to either train with or sit and learn with many great teachers in arts such as Cikalong, Sera, Silat Betawi, numerous Silek Minang styles in addition to a number of other arts.
 He continues his studies in combined Cimande/Cikalong/Plered/Sabandar under Mang Eem in Purwakarta, Usik Mahmud under Mang Dedi, Sabandar under Mas Agus, Silek Tuo Pagu Pagu under Guru Edwardo Guci and Benjang Gelut under Pak Mohammed Gani.

-Aside from his teaching role he is a feature writer and the Silat Technical Editor for the U.K premier martial arts publication, ‘Martial Arts Illustrated,’ In addition to this Johnny was inducted into the M.A.I Hall of Fame in 2011.
+Johnny was a feature writer and the Silat Technical Editor for the U.K premier martial arts publication, ‘Martial Arts Illustrated’ for ten years, having more than fifty published articles, a selection of which can be found here.
+He was inducted into the M.A.I Hall of Fame in 2011.